pilates-outfitsworkout-clothesactivewearreformer-pilatesmat-pilatesfitness-fashion

 • Loose fabric can catch in springs

-• Baggy tops can get trapped under carriage
+• Baggy tops can get trapped under the carriage

 • Long, loose sleeves may tangle in straps